Bay Lake, Florida: Geography

-The approximate coordinates for the City of Bay Lake is located at (28.391502, –81.566659).

 According to the United States Census Bureau, the city has a total area of 59.1 sqkm, of which 55.7 km2 is land and 3.5 km2 (5.86%) is water.

 The principal border that divides the cities of Lake Buena Vista to the east and Bay Lake to the west is the canal called Bonnet Creek, adjacent to Bonnet Creek Parkway.
 Most of the attractions associated with the Walt Disney World Resort are actually located within the City of Bay Lake, including all four theme parks.

 The only long-term residents in Bay Lake live in a mobile home park on Bay Court, a street which, in 1987, was a dirt road.
 As of that year many employees wished to live in Bay Lake or Lake Buena Vista due to their proximity to their jobs.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Bay Lake has a humid subtropical climate zone (Cfa).